aschlumpf/http-to-curl/README.md

 ## About this fork

-This repo was forked to add support for search params in urls.
+This repo was forked to:

+- Add support for search params in urls.
+- Fix a bug where the [https://www.npmjs.com/package/got](got) library does not work.